Until You Can Visit in Person, Visit The Berkshires Virtually

 Daniel Chester French was considered the “greatest monument sculptor in post-Civil War America.”
 His work left an indelible mark on America—most notably the Lincoln Memorial.
 Many of French’s works were created in the Berkshires at Chesterwood, French’s country retreat in Stockbridge, MA.
 Enjoy this segment broadcast by WGBY TV’s “Connecting Point” which highlights the unique outdoor experience at this historic artists’ home and studio in the Berkshires.

-Virtually visit the Clark’s extensive collection of art on their website.
+Virtually visit the Clark’s extensive collection of art on their website which offers videos of staff engaging with the collections and exhibitions.
+New content is added regularly.
 You can also explore their online library and digital assets collections.

 Explore the famous writer’s impressive literary collection, now available in digitized format.
 The site allows readers to search for books contained in Wharton’s library at The Mount, her historic estate in the Berkshires.

 While The Carle is temporarily closed, there are plenty of ways to connect through the following online resources: Art Studio Blog, Bookshop Blog, Online Videos, Distance Learning, Virtual Educator Workshops, and more!